ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

      ./charts/ska-tango-umbrella/ \
      --namespace ci-ska-tango-charts-9c805bda-no-op

-This `train` of switches can quickly grow, as well as the internal logic in the Makefile that makes these up.
+This `chain` of switches can quickly grow, as well as the internal logic in the Makefile that makes these up.
 It is also difficult to establish a precedence of values without reading the complete Makefile.
 We can adapt it to use the values files we are created previously:

 ::